Making a complaint about workplace sexual harassment

 With the Fair Work Commission

-The Fair Work Commission (the Commission) is the national workplace relations tribunal.
-They can deal with disputes about sexual harassment in connection with work under the Fair Work Act.
+The Commission can deal with disputes about sexual harassment in connection with work under the Fair Work Act.

 - make a stop sexual harassment order to prevent future sexual harassment